Hard Rock Bet Promo Code: Claim $100 In Bonus Bets

-We are starting off the week right by letting you all know about the Hard Rock Bet Promo Code to claim $100 in bonus bets.
-In order to use one of the latest sportsbook promo codes in the sports betting market, you must be a new customer at Hard Rock Bet and then place your first wager.
-If that wager doesn't land in the win column, you'll get a bonus bet – up to $100.
+We have finally arrived at Super Bowl Weekend, and you can use the Hard Rock Bet Promo Code to claim $100 in bonus bets.
+By using one of the latest sportsbook promo codes in the sports betting universe, you can rock and roll your way to $100 in bonus bets.
+Just go ahead and place your first bet, and if it loses, you'll get a bonus bet – up to $100.

-On this Monday, the NBA takes center stage with a 10-game slate of games featuring the New Orleans Pelicans at Boston Celtics, the Phoenix Suns at Miami Heat, and the Milwaukee Bucks at Denver Nuggets.
-In college hoops, we'll see a couple of Top-25 teams hitting the road for conference matchups – Duke at Virginia Tech and Houston at Texas.
-Lastly, there's just one NHL game on the ice tonight between the Nashville Predators and Ottawa Senators.
+With the NHL All-Star Weekend also here, you can place wagers on the Skills Competition tonight.
+The NBA has a 10-game slate on the hardwood, featuring matchups between the Phoenix Suns at Atlanta Hawks, the Sacramento Kings at Indiana Pacers, and the Golden State Warriors at Memphis Grizzlies.
+In college hoops, we'll see a couple of intriguing matchups between St. Bonaventure at Dayton and Butler at Creighton.

 Sign Up With The Hard Rock Bet Promo Code To Claim $100 In Bonus Bets